 Can you name five women artists?

 Many people can't.
-In honor of Women’s History Month (March), we teamed up with cultural organizations around the world to share important contributions by women in our exhibitions and programs.
+Since 2016, we teamed up with cultural organizations around the world, including the National Museum of Women in the Arts, to share important contributions by women in our exhibitions and programs.

-In a broad range of styles, many women displayed their work in both group and solo shows here at LICM:
+In a broad range of styles, many women display their work in both group and solo shows here at LICM:

 - Alli Berman is known as an abstract artist.
 Her paintings are not about what we see in the natural world but use color, lines, and form to share moods, feelings and ideas.
 Her artwork combines vibrant, layered colors and dream imagery with her passion for family, love, and life’s unending connections.
 Alli Berman has lived and studied art all over the world: New York, Indonesia, Peru, Philippines, Australia, New Zealand, Costa Rica, Galapagos Islands and Europe.